Prudence Heward: Biography

-Works
+Work

 Though Heward also painted landscapes and still lifes, she was primarily a painter of human subjects.
 As Julia Skelly points out in Prudence Heward: Life & Work, Heward preferred the term "figures" to portraits, and most of her figurative paintings are of women who often return the viewer's gaze, and who are "realistically rendered rather than unrealistically idealized".
 These include nude subjects which was sometimes controversial in the 1930s.
 Art historian Charmaine Nelson has critically examined Heward’s depictions of black women she painted.

 Her work was influenced by schools of European modernism and her application of these principles and styles was more than merely formal.
 They provided her "with a dynamic visual vocabulary for depicting modern Canadian women in both rural and urban contexts".

 Works by Prudence Heward can be found in the collections of several Canadian galleries including the Winnipeg Art Gallery, the Montréal Museum of Fine Arts, the Musée national des beaux-arts du Québec, the Robert McLaughlin Gallery in Oshawa and the National Gallery of Canada.

 After her death

+In the year after her death in 1947 a memorial touring exhibition with 102 works was shown at the National Gallery of Canada.
 In 1996, her cousin, politician Heward Grafftey, wrote "Chapter Four: Prudence Heward" for the book Portraits of a Life.
 By Woman's Hand (1994), a National Film Board documentary film by Pepita Ferrari, examines her life and that of two fellow painters, Anne Savage and Sarah Robertson.

 On July 2, 2010, Canada Post released a commemorative stamp and a souvenir sheet in honour of Heward as part of its Art Canada collection.
 The two paintings featured were At the Theatre (1928) and Rollande (1929).

 In 2021, the McMichael Canadian Art Collection organized Uninvited: Canadian Women Artists in the Modern Moment and included eight of her paintings.
+In 2025, Art Windsor-Essex included her work in a show of painting about sport, called Game On.